sourcegraph/handbook/content/product/planning.md

 Planning requires several artifacts for communicating.
 This section clarifies how each artifact is used in the planning process.

-### OKRs
+### Goals

-[OKRs](../../company/okrs/index.md) align teams with the company's goals for the quarter.
+[Goals](../../company/goals/index.md) align teams with the company's goals.
 They should be used to make prioritization decisions and help to maintain team direction and focus.

 ### Project roadmap